Thomasyyj/UniArk/README.md

 # UniArk
 The repository for the NAACL 2024 paper "[UniArk: Improving Generalisation and Consistency for Factual Knowledge Extraction through Debiasing](https://arxiv.org/abs/2404.01253)".

 Thanks for your attention.
-The code and dataset ParaTrex has been uploaded.
+The code and dataset ParaTrex has been available.

 ## Environments
 To set up the required enviroments, use: